SkylineCommunications/dataminer-docs/connector-help/connector_help/Robustel R2000.md

 Several page buttons are available:

 - **IP Passthrough**: Opens a subpage where you can configure IP passthrough.
 - **DMZ Config**: Opens a subpage with the DMZ configuration.
-Note:In order to enable DMZ, the host and source IPs must be set.
+Note: In order to enable DMZ, the host and source IPs must be set.
-- **Firewall Config**:Opens a subpage where you can configure multiple firewall settings.
+- **Firewall Config**: Opens a subpage where you can configure multiple firewall settings.

 ### VPN Page